This story begins in 2014.

 - I learnt how to use MongoDB and structure a database properly.

-- I discover the power of geospatial queries in a DB.
+- I discovered the power of geospatial queries in DB.

-- I used the Google Vision API to generate keywords on an image dataset.
+- I used the Google Vision API to generate keywords from an image dataset.

 - I learnt how to deploy a Node app on a server.

-- I learnt how to resize, crop and make copy of images programmatically.
+- I learnt how to resize, crop and make copies of images in JS.

 - I learnt how to read the EXIF metadata of images.

-Talking about things that I clearly underestimated, I also didn’t take the time to understand why the original Graffmap app failed.
-Being literally obsessed by the technical challenge I made the error to jump straightaway into it without analysing what I should really be focusing on.
+Talking about things that I clearly underestimated, I didn’t take the time to understand why the original Graffmap app failed.
+Being 100% focused on the technical challenge I made the error to jump straightaway into the code without having a clear product strategy.

-Something else I did not anticipate: streetart is a very special kind of field!
+Pushing this investigation further I also dicovered that streetart is a very special kind of field!

 - Because Art is by definition subjective, people will have different opinions about what to upload to the platform.
-So, at scale, it’s very hard to maintain a good quality on the overall content.
+So, at scale, it’s very hard to maintain a good quality on the overall content if you don’t curate it by hand.

 - The fact that streetart is ephemeral is not helping either, and a ton of manual work is required to keep up to date the database (ie it’s very hard to automated this task).